 Always check your kids’ feet to make sure that they don’t develop any blisters, especially on the back of the heel and bottom of the foot.
 Blisters form due to the repeated friction that occurs between the feet and the cleats, which causes the layers of the skin to separate from each other.

 Soccer socks are important because they are meant to protect your kids’ feet against irritation and infection.
 Most parents believe that the main purpose of soccer socks is to hold the shin guards in place but that’s not the only purpose.
 The primary role of soccer socks is to protect the feet from the cleat itself, without compromising the fit of the cleat.
-Below you can find a selection of the best kids’ soccer socks that I have fitted before.

 When Should I Provide My Child with Soccer Cleats?

 I believe that there is no set age to start wearing cleats as it depends on the size and weight of your child, and their muscle development should also be taken into consideration.
+Sneakers with outsoles that provide good traction are a better choice for young children such as toddlers as having young children wear cleats too early might increase their risk of injury.

-The best way to figure this out is to ask your kids’ soccer coach, as he/she will be able to tell you if your child is ready to start wearing cleats.
+The best way to figure this out is to ask your kids’ soccer coach, as they will be able to tell you if your child is ready to start wearing cleats.
 If your child is serious about playing soccer, please note that it’s almost impossible to learn proper form in sneakers, due to the simple fact that most sneakers have a wedge.
 Grab a pair of cleats and notice how they are generally flat.
 When the coach says is the right time to wear soccer cleats, go ahead and provide your child with a pair of well-fitted soccer cleats.

-Please take into consideration that children who don’t wear cleats on the field tend to slip and fall especially when the grass is wet.
+Please take into consideration that children who don’t wear cleats on the field tend to slip and fall, especially when the grass is wet.

 I hope this helps.